luk036/ellipsoid-method/ell-review.md

 They are robust optimization, semidefinite programming, and network optimization.
 Discuss the stability issue.
 Finally, the parallel cut is described.'
-...
+---

 Introduction
 ============

 The reputation of the ellipsoid method is bad.
-And it is not fair.
+And it is unfair.
 It is commonly believed that the method is slow for large-scale convex problems [@unknown].
-However, the ellipsoid method works very differently compared with the pupular interior point method.
+However, the ellipsoid method works very differently compared with the popular interior point method.

-It does not need to know all the constaint inequalities explicitly.
+Firstly, the ellipsoid method does not require evaluation of all the constraint functions explicitly at each iteration.
-All it needs is a *separation oracle* that provides a *cutting-plane* for each iteration.
+All it needs is a *separation oracle* that provides a *cutting-plane*.
-Thus, the method can be powerful if the oracles can perform efficiently.
+This can make the method attractive for certain problems in which the number of constraints is large or infinite.

+Secondly, although the ellipsoid method cannot exploit the sparsity of the problem, the separation oracle can exploit certain types of structure in large and complex problems.

 It desires to be known.

-First, the ellipsoid method does not require evaluation of all the constraint functions at each iteration.
-This can make the method attractive for certain problems in which the number of constraints is large or infinite.
-For example, in robust convex optimization, some parameters are variant with uncertainty so that the number of constraints is infinite.

-Although the ellipsoid method cannot exploit the sparsity of the problem, the separation oracle can exploit certain types of structure in large and complex problems.

 In Section 3.2, problems involving matrix inequalities are discussed.
-We determine if a symmetric matrix is positive definite.
-Recall that the verification of the positive definiteness can be done efficiently using *Cholesky factorization*.
+Recall that the checking of the positive definiteness of a symmetry matrix can be done efficiently using Cholesky or more precisely $LDL^T$ factorization*.
 Moreover, if the matrix is not positive definite, a vector $v$ can be found as a cutting plane during the factorization process.
+Thus, it can be used for efficient oracle implementation.

 In Section 3.3, we show the network parametric problem, where the cut can be obtained by finding the negative cycle of a directed graph.
 Efficient algorithms exists, in which the locality of network and the associativity of data are exploited.

-We also discuss the correct implementation of the ellipsoid method.
+The implementation of the ellipsoid method is described in Section 4.
-The parallel-cut is reviewed.
-Parallel cut can be applied when a pair of linear constraints is given by:
+Where the search space is an ellispoid, usually specfied as:
-$$l \leq a^\mathsf{T} x \leq u$$.
+$$\{ x \mid (x-x_c)P^{-1}(x-x_c) \leq 1 \},$$
+where $x_c$ is the center of the ellipsoid, and $P$ is a symmetric positive matrix.
+At each iteration, $x_c$ and $P$ are updated according to the cut.
+Although the updating of the ellipsoid is simple and the implementation has been found for decades, we show that one can reduce $n^2$ flops (floating point operations) by splitting $P$ into $\alpha$ times $Q$.

+Furthermore, the use of parallel cuts is discussed in Section 4.2.
+When a pair of parallel inequalities, one of which is violated, it is possible to use both constraints simultaneously to update the ellipsoid.
+Some papers reported that this technique did not provided signifancant improvement.
-In Section 4, we show that, for some cases when the upper and lower bounds of the constraints are tight, such as those for in the filter designs, the use of parallel cuts could improved the performance dramatically.
+We show that, for some cases when the upper and lower bounds of the constraints are tight, such as those for the filter designs, the use of parallel cuts could in fact improve the run time dramatically.

 In many practice engineering problems, some design variables may be restricted in discrete forms.
 Since all the cutting-plane method request is separation oracle, it works for discretized problems also.